 Prior to this offering, there was no public market for our common stock.
 Although we intend to list shares of our common stock on the NYSE American under the symbol "VINE," an active trading market for our shares may never develop or be sustained following this offering.
-The initial public offering price will be determined by negotiations between us and the underwriter and may not be indicative of market prices of our common stock that will prevail in the open market after the offering.
+The initial public offering price will be determined by negotiations between us and the underwriters and may not be indicative of market prices of our common stock that will prevail in the open market after the offering.
 A public trading market having the desirable characteristics of depth, liquidity and orderliness depends upon the existence of willing buyers and sellers at any given time, such existence being dependent upon the individual decisions of buyers and sellers over which neither we nor any market maker has control.
 The failure of an active and liquid trading market to develop and continue would likely have a material adverse effect on the value of our common stock.
-The market price of our common stock at or above the price you paid in this offering, or at all.
+The market price of our common stock may decline below the initial public offering price, and you may not be able to sell your shares of our common stock at or above the price you paid in this offering, or at all.
 An inactive market may also impair our ability to raise capital to continue to fund operations by selling shares and may impair our ability to acquire other companies or technologies by using our shares as consideration.